apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 ## Chopin's SEO Features

 [Chopin is apio\'s static online store generator](https://telescope.apiobuild.com/app/chopin).
-Despite how easy it is to set up an online store, we offer a SEO-optimized website framework and take care many of the SEO integration already.
+Despite how easy it is to set up an online store, we offer an SEO-optimized website framework and gives you many SEO integrations out of box.

 - **Meta titles & descriptions**: We build-in meta title and summary of your site that gets shown in Google search results.
 [Your store name and description](https://apiobuild.com/blog/how-to-create-web-store-with-apio/#step-4-create-the-store) will translate to this meta data.